Whether you’re keeping sugar cravings at bay or giving trick or treaters a sweet surprise, there are plenty of accidentally vegan sweets out there.

 Fortunately for us vegans, there are plenty of sweets available that contain zero animal-derived ingredients, so nobody needs to miss out on the fun.
-Whether you just want to hand out some treats to spooky visitors on Halloween, or you need to provide your own children with some vegan goodies, we’ve compiled a list of the top accidentally vegan sweets for trick or treaters.
+We’ve done all the hard work for you, so you don’t need to mess around reading labels!

-Tasting the rainbow can be guilt-free this Halloween, as all flavours of Skittles are now vegan!
-Top tip: you can often buy treat sized multipacks in discount stores, making them an affordable and perfectly sized treat for little monsters.
+Tasting the rainbow can be guilt-free, as all flavours of Skittles are now vegan!
+Top tip: you can often buy treat sized multipacks in discount stores, making them an affordable and perfectly sized treat.

-Another childhood favourite, Starburst in the UK are also accidentally vegan, and as they’re individually wrapped it’s easy to dish out a sharing bag between several trick or treaters (plus you can eat any ‘leftovers’ at the end of the night – result!).
+Another childhood favourite, Starburst in the UK are also accidentally vegan.
 However, in the US Starburst sweets still contain gelatine.

 Possibly the chewiest sweet known to mankind, most flavours of Millions are accidentally vegan (not including Chocolate Strawberry) and available in single size portions in supermarkets.